Mohamed-Mousa11/bold_project/README.md

      - `AmazonEKSWorkerNodePolicy`
      - `AmazonEKS_CNI_Policy`
      - `AmazonEC2ContainerRegistryReadOnly`
-   - GitHub Actions authenticates using an IAM access key stored as a secret (simple for a demo, but in real life you’d prefer GitHub OIDC + an assumable role).
+   - GitHub Actions authenticates using an IAM access key stored as a secret.

 4. **Container security**

-   - Images are based on `node:20-alpine` (small surface area).
+   - Images are based on `node:20-alpine`.
    - CI/CD scans the final image using **Trivy**, failing the pipeline if HIGH or CRITICAL vulnerabilities are found.

 5. **Kubernetes security**